pavanganeshpg/META-CAR-SHOWROOM/README.md

 ## 🎯 Overview

-**META CAR SHOWROOM** is a cutting-edge, photorealistic 3D automotive visualization platform built with Unity's High Definition Render Pipeline (HDRP).
-Designed for automotive enthusiasts, dealerships, and developers, this application delivers cinema-quality rendering with real-time interactivity.
+**META CAR SHOWROOM** is a cutting-edge, photorealistic 3D automotive visualization application built with Unity's High Definition Render Pipeline (HDRP).
+This repository contains the **pre-built executable** for Windows, ready to download and run.

+> [!IMPORTANT]
+> **This repository contains a compiled executable, not Unity project source files.**
+> You cannot open this in Unity Editor.
+If you need the Unity source project to modify or rebuild, please contact the repository owner.

 ### 🎨 What Makes It Special?

-- **Photorealistic Rendering**: Leveraging Unity HDRP's advanced lighting and material systems
+- **Photorealistic Rendering**: Built with Unity HDRP's advanced lighting and material systems
 - **Real-time Ray Tracing**: Dynamic reflections, global illumination, and ambient occlusion
 - **Cinematic Camera System**: Smooth camera controls powered by Cinemachine
-- **Production-Ready**: Optimized for performance and scalability
+- **Ready to Run**: Pre-built executable, no Unity installation required
-- **Cross-Platform**: Native support for Windows and macOS
+- **Windows Compatible**: Optimized for Windows 10/11 (64-bit)

 ---